 Meet Our Library Board (2020-2021)

-Steve Squires, Secretary, has lived in Newfane since 1999, successfully transitioning from a long career in software development to a life somewhere between retired and homesteading.
+Steve Squires, Trustee, has lived in Newfane since 1999, successfully transitioning from a long career in software development to a life somewhere between retired and homesteading.
 Steve’s board experience started at All Souls Unitarian Universalist, where he has held positions including Treasurer and President.
 He joined the library board in 2012.
 Steve enjoys singing in various local choral groups, and is often seen playing a supporting role for his wife Kathy, whose volunteer activities eclipse his by a wide margin.